Flag

 World Bank: Control of Corruption Percentile Rank 78

-Corruption in Lithuania is perceived as less of an obstacle for businesses, with a significant decline in reported experiences of corruption among executives since 2019.
-While large foreign investors generally find the environment supportive and fair, small and medium enterprises (SMEs) face challenges from petty bureaucrats and excessive red tape, leading to complaints of extortion.
-Despite the establishment of the Special Investigation Service to combat corruption and the introduction of a new anti-corruption law in 2022, issues such as nepotism and high-level corruption persist, particularly affecting public procurement and services.
+Corruption in Lithuania is perceived as less of a barrier to business, with a significant decline in reported corruption experiences among executives since 2019.
+While large foreign investors generally find the environment manageable, small and medium enterprises (SMEs) often face challenges from petty bureaucrats and excessive red tape, leading to complaints of extortion.
+Despite the establishment of the Special Investigation Service to combat corruption and the introduction of a new anti-corruption law in 2022, issues such as nepotism and high-level corruption persist, highlighting the need for improved enforcement and transparency.

 Economy